 Yes, absolutely.
 Second generation smart meters can be programmed with dual rates for Economy 7 and even Economy 10 tariffs.
 Always check with your energy supplier to make sure your smart meter will support a tariff that’s advantageous for you.

-Will my second generation smart meter still work if I switch suppliers?
+Will my second generation smart meter still work if I change suppliers?

 Yes.
 That’s the essence of the second generation’s appeal.
 Because they use the DCC network they will be able to transmit your energy usage data to your supplier, no matter who supplies your energy.
 So you can keep switching to get the best energy deals on the market.